Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Gas is very common because it is the most accessible fuel.
 Gas stations are everywhere and clearly marked, so it’s easy to find and stock up on.
 However, it is also everyone’s go-to in an emergency situation, which means if you don’t have any on hand, it may be difficult to get ahold of.

 That being said, you can’t really stock up on gas too much because it’s highly flammable and dangerous to keep lying around.
 It also degrades after about just one year, so you can’t get a lot and keep it for a long period of time.

 Gasoline tends to be on the more expensive side, and we all know how much the gas prices fluctuate.
 It’s also toxic and pollutes the air.
-You shouldn’t breathe gas in, but being near it with your home generator can make that difficult.
+You shouldn’t breathe gas in, but being near it with your home portable generator can make that difficult.